 What Are The Key Global AML Regulators Affecting Top AML Fines And Penalties Of 2024 So Far?

-When looking for the top AML fines and penalties of 2024 so far, one has to first find out what regulatory agencies are responsible for upholding optimal AML practices and doling out these penalties.
+When looking for the recent AML fines and penalties of 2024 so far, one has to first find out what regulatory agencies are responsible for upholding optimal AML practices and doling out these penalties.
 We categorise them into the following:

 1. Global regulators